evgeniakuzina/speller/speller_README.txt

 I decided to use trie because it's the most efficient and the most difficult on my opinion.

-This challenging task helped me to understand how smth is stored in memory, what is a pointer and how powerful it is.
+This challenging task helped me to understand what memory management is and how powerful this tool is.